 A review meeting will be held to discuss, with the pupils, how things have been going and any further concerns.
+These meetings may be held individually or collectively, depending on the individual pupil's preference, and taking into consideration the feelings of the victim(s).
 The meeting will also help monitor the situation and review whether any further action is needed.

 If there has been no further incident and no further action is needed following the review meeting, completion of the Bullying Incident Reports occurs.
-The Bullying Incident Reports are kept on CPOMS and are logged centrally by the Senior Deputy Head.
-Everyone directly concerned with the victim's welfare is made aware of what has happened and the action taken.
+The Bullying Incident Reports are kept on CPOMS and are logged centrally by the Deputy Head Pastoral.
+Everyone directly concerned with the victim's welfare is made aware of what has happened, and the action taken.

-If there has been further provocation, parents will be informed to discuss the implementation of appropriate strategies to manage the incident and enable the situation to be resolved successfully.
+Parents will be informed of the incident to discuss the implementation of appropriate strategies to manage the incident and enable the situation to be resolved successfully.
 If a disciplinary sanction is likely, this will also be discussed with parents.
 Staff should ensure that a full record of concerns and the action taken to support the pupils has been kept on CPOMS and a copy of the record is available when meeting with parents.